eirikdal/mailbang-notifier/README.md

-# mailbang-notifier
+# mbangnotify
-Mailbox notifier for Openbox + isync
+Mailboxscanner with notifications using isync and libnotify

 Use it however you like.
 Personally, I use it with mu4e and emacs, like this: